rellyson/rellyson/README.md

 ### Hi there 👋 Welcome to My Github profile.

-👨‍💻 I'm 23 years old, Living at Belo Horizonte and crazy about technology.
+👨‍💻 I'm 23 years old, living at Belo Horizonte and crazy about technology.

 📚 Graduating in Information's systems at PUC Minas.
 I have plans to graduate in **Software Engineering** as well.